francis-mbithi/Gapp/README.md

 # Gapp
-Gapp is a movie Store application that themoviedb api.
+Gapp is a movie Store application that uses themoviedb api.

 ## Author
  Francis Mbithi.